Universal Enveloping Algebras of Poisson Superalgebras: Poisson Superalgebras

 for all homogeneous $x,y,z\in R$.
 That is, $\{x,\cdot\}$ is a superderivation of degree $|x|$. \end{definition}

-\begin{example} Any supercommutative superalgebra can be made into a Poisson superalgebra via the supercommutator bracket $[x,y]_{gr}=xy-(-1)^{|x||y|}yx$, or equivalently via the trivial bracket $\{x,y\}=0$.
+\begin{example} If $A$ is a supercommutative superalgebra, then $A_L$ is a Poisson superalgebra; note the bracket in this case is trivial.
 Moreover, any Poisson algebra $R$ can be considered a Poisson superalgebra via the trivial grading $R=R\oplus 0$. \end{example}

+To form the category of Poisson superalgebras, which we denote \textbf{Poiss}, we define morphisms as follows.